 It's best to use a microplane or fine grater for grating the garlic into the peanut sauce.

-This Peanut Noodle Salad with Chickpeas does not stand up to refrigeration.
+This salad does not stand up to refrigeration.
 It's best eaten on the same day.

 While they are high in calories and fat, peanuts contain mostly mono- and polyunsaturated fats, which can help lower “bad” LDL cholesterol.
 Plus, they're high in protein and fiber.
 Eating them with the skin intact is even better for you because they contain anti-inflammatory polyphenols.